 Burial of the deceased and the conservation of ashes

-Bishop Jenky recently received a copy of the Instruction from the Congregation for the Doctrine of the Faith re-affirming the permission for Catholics to be cremated and strongly restating the importance that cremated remains must be given Christian burial.
-The full text of the instruction is available through the link below.
-Bishop Jenky also addressed this topic in his 2008 Festival Letter and a separate pastoral letter on death.
+The full text of the instruction from the Congregation for the Doctrine of the Faith re-affirming the permission for Catholics to be cremated, and strongly restating the importance that cremated remains must be given Christian burial, is availabe to reach through the link below.

 Explanation of the Mass